Smrdgy/renpy-journey-keeper/README.md

 This, or very similar error, is not necessarily related to this mod.
 Despite the trace, it only indicates that something has happened during saving/loading, which this mod "hijacks" in order to detect when user performed save/load.
 The issue is most likely with other mod or the game itself.

+# Known problematic games

+- Chasing Sunsets
+  - The game creates manual saves at specific points in the story, which disrupts the autosave counter, causing new saves to appear on page 99.
+Follow the troubleshooting "The autosaves are disorganized"